pact-foundation/docs.pact.io/website/docs/pact_broker/breaking_changes.md

 * Make pacticipants embedded in integration decorator
 * Remove extra `branches` collection from matrix decorator (only need the branch versions).
 * Remove extra `branches` collection from version decorator.
+* Many of the collection resources have both a _link and an _embedded - can we drop the _link?

 ## Other